 They Know How They Work Best

 Over time, you will learn when and how you work most productively.
-I am not a morning person and work much better at night, so I scroll right past any article telling me I need to be getting up earlier.
-And the end of the day the absolute most productive people are super productive because they know exactly how they work most productively.
+At the end of the day, the absolute most productive people are super productive because they know exactly how they work most productively.